ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 ---
 # Introduction

-I expect you to be familiar with go and react.
-I won't teach you how to make a react app or a go api, rather we will focus our attention on building docker tooling around an existing full stack sample project.

-At the end of this tutorial you will create the ultimate Go and React development environment with Docker.
+In this tutorial we are going to be setting up a Go and React development environment with Docker.

 # Contents